Fantasy (fragrance): Background and Release

-Scent and packaging
+Scent and Packaging

-Fantasy was created by Ann Gottlieb and Givaudan, with top notes of red lychee, quince, and kiwi; middle notes of cupcake, jasmine, orchid, and white chocolate; and base notes of musk, orris root, and woody accords.
-The bottle, designed by Jean Antretter, features a fuchsia orb adorned with pale green Swarovski crystals.
-Its neck is encircled by interlocking rings, which were described as symbolizing the search for eternal love, and it is topped with a transparent fuchsia cap.
+Fantasy was created by Ann Gottlieb and Givaudan.
+Its composition includes top notes of red lychee, quince, and kiwi, with middle notes of cupcake, jasmine, orchid, and white chocolate over a musky, woody base.
+The bottle, designed by Jean Antretter, features a fuchsia orb decorated with Swarovski crystals and interlocking rings around the neck.
+Spears collaborated on the design process and selected both the rounded shape and the pink color scheme.